Welcome to DarkViking Software’s Getting Started tutorial series, designed to help you quickly start using Iron.

 - Drag-n-drop file tabs from other panes.

-Unlock Read Only Files explains how Iron handles locking and unlocking files used in a Software Configuration Management (SCM) system.
+How to Unlock Read Only Files explains how Iron handles locking and unlocking files used in a Software Configuration Management (SCM) system.

 - Iron won’t allow editing of a file that’s locked or “read-only”.
 If attempted, Iron will “fling” out a warning to you.